c0c0n3/odoo.box/README.md

 in slashing IT Ops and hardware costs while improving reliability and performance at the same time.

-Below is an overview of the main features, read up about the details in the [docs][docs].
+Below is an UML-ish deployment diagram followed by an overview of the main features, read up about the details in the [docs][docs].

+![Deployment diagram][dia.deployment]

 ## Features